wassname/discovering_latent_knowledge/mjc_notes.md

 OK intervening in minstral is likely to give nans :bug:

 OK it happens with some interventions.
 The negative one?
 Maybe it's not valid to reverse it?!

+# 2023-10-30 07:41:10

+ideas:
+  - [x] alredy tried positive vs -1*positive it leads to a nan
+  - [x] aready tried neutral vs positive, like 80%, with good generalization, but I wonder if it's trivial?
+- [x] tried ranking vs mse. mse is still richer
+- [x] tried big vs small model, big seems to help
+- [x] Try a negative vs positve intervention - nope
+- [x] try intervening on every layer = nope
+- [x] flip x0, x1... oh wait with ranking it doesn't know which is which anyway.
+If I try SL I will need to

+I'm out of idea? it does overfit, so maybe only giving it later layers?